Kanya-landage/drawing-board/Info.md

 classnames

 when you are writing css in modules follow the sequence from top to write style otherwise it won't work

+never include Slice word in the name of redux toolkit slice